 Writer & Editor

-A freelance writer for 25 years, Linda Lowen’s work has appeared in print and online.
+A freelance writer for over 25 years, Linda Lowen’s work has appeared in print and online.

 She is a contributor to The Writer magazine (where she offers advice and guidance on the craft of writing) and is a book reviewer for Publisher’s Weekly.